-- To introduce to the student the concept of project management including network drawing and monitoring. - To introduce the concept of cost control and resource management. - To introduce the importance of safety in construction projects. - To introduce the various equipment related to construction like earth moving equipment, trucks and handling equipment, construction equipment and machinery.
+- 1.To introduce to the student the concept of project management including network drawing and monitoring. - 2.To introduce the concept of cost control and resource management. - 3.To introduce the importance of safety in construction projects. - 4.To introduce the various equipment related to construction like earth moving equipment, trucks and handling equipment, construction equipment and machinery.

-- Upon the successful completion of this course, the students will be able to: - Appreciate the importance of construction planning and Project Management. - Apply the gained knowledge to project Planning and Control. - Understand and apply the concept of Quality control and Safety Management in construction. - Understanding the function of various construction equipment's.
+CO1: Upon the successful completion of this course, the students will be able to:

+CO2: Appreciate the importance of construction planning and Project Management.

+CO3: Apply the gained knowledge to project Planning and Control.

+CO4: Apply the concept of Quality control and Safety Management in construction.

+CO5: To find out the function of various construction equipment's.